Buying bitcoin without KYC: your options in 2026

 When you buy bitcoin on a regulated exchange, the data you hand over doesn’t stay in one place.
 It sits on a server somewhere and is occasionally leaked onto the internet.
 In the UK, exchanges now share your data directly with HMRC.
 This means it’s not enough to trust your chosen exchange.
 You also need to trust every third party and intermediary that they’re sharing your data with, including your government.

+There’s also the on-chain trail.
 Consider any coins acquired via a centralised exchange as permanently tied to your real-world identity.
 If you later send, spend, or move those coins, chain analysis firms exist specifically to follow the trail - and their client list includes governments, law enforcement, and private companies.

 Your options